traitecoevo/versioned_data_template/README.md

 # Lightweight versioned data

 The rationale for lightweight versioned data is laid out in [this paper](https://github.com/richfitz/data_versioning).
 But the simple goal is to provide versioned data to the world in a way that allows coded access to all versions, new and old.
-Moreover, the idea of this project is to provide the tools to do this for free, and without too onerous on-going financial or time commitments, while maintaining some curation of the underlying data.
+Moreover, the idea of this project is to provide the tools to do this for free, and without too onerous on-going financial or time commitments, while maintaining curation of the underlying data.

 This set of instructions relies on a basic knowledge of git and github.
 If you're a bit rusty on this see [here for a general introduction](http://environmentalcomputing.net/version-control/).
-This tutorial frequently uses tools on setting up R projects.
-For a excellent and general introduction to R packages see [Hadley Wickham's website/book](http://r-pkgs.had.co.nz/).
+This tutorial frequently uses tools for setting up R packages.
+For a excellent and general introduction to the topic see [Hadley Wickham's website/book](http://r-pkgs.had.co.nz/).

-### Setting up your new and awesome versioned data pacakge
+### Setting up a new lightweight versioned dataset

-1. Fork the `versioned_data_template` repository
+1. Fork and clone this `versioned_data_template` repository
 2. Rename your repository to reflect your dataset; this name should be the same as the R packages that will distribute your data so something short, precise, and memorable is preferred
 3. Add your data to the repository folder, preferably as a `.csv` file.
 (The data may be but does not have to be pushed to the cloud repository.)
 4. Install the R library `devtools` if you don't have it already